-- Rare beef is considered by most people to be 130°F. - The USDA states that full muscle beef when roasted to an internal temperature of 130°F and maintained at that temperature for 121 minutes is considered safe to eat. - Overnight roasting requires a roast that is 7 pounds or larger. - Seasonings will penetrate the roast about 1/4" deep. - Cook the roast elevated on a roasting rack for air circulation all around during the roasting process. - Cook the roast over a shallow sided pan to collect the pan juices for jus or gravy.
+- Rare beef is considered by most people to be 130°F. - The USDA states that full muscle beef when roasted to an internal temperature of 130°F and maintained at that temperature for 121 minutes is considered safe to eat. - Overnight roasting requires a roast that is 7 pounds or larger. - Seasonings will penetrate the roast about 1/4" deep. - We will give two examples of roast beef (Prime Rib and Roast Tenderloin): - Both roasts will be cooked elevated on a roasting rack so we have air circulation all around during the roasting process. - Both roasts will be cooked over a shallow sided pan to collect the pan juices for jus or gravy.